 You are welcome to introduce yourself at the beginning of Joys and Concerns, but you don't have to!
 If you do introduce yourself, our members will greet you by name and introduce themselves after the service.

 We ask people to sign an attendance sheet when they enter the building to come to a service, and there is also an opportunity for you to provide your contact information or request a permanent name tag.

 Do I have to donate money or make a pledge?

-During the Offertory portion of the service, we pass an offering plate for those who wish to donate.
-If it is your first time coming to a service, please accept our hospitality freely and let the plate pass you by..
+During the Offertory portion of the service, we have an offering box in the back of the sanctuary for those who wish to donate.
+If it is your first time coming to a service, please accept our hospitality freely and let the plate pass you by.